Maciej818/Repo-TEST-PUBL/.github/ISSUE_TEMPLATE/feature-request-template.md

 [Your description here]

 **Requested solution (mandatory):**
-(a clear and concise description of what you want to happen ort achieve)
+(a clear and concise description of what you want to happen or achieve)

 **Proposed implementation approach:**
-(use: nature of relation, e.g. is blocked by #issue number)
-[Your description here]
+(a clear and concise description of how you want to implement your solution) [Your description here]

 **Additional context:**